MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/getting-started.md

   sudo gem install cocoapods
   ```

-3. We've included the Podfile listing the dependencies in the source code.
-To install them, run the command below to install dependencies:
+3. The included Podfile lists the dependencies in the source code.
+To install them, run the command below:

   ```shell
   pod install